Representative endowments and uniform Gini orderings of multi-attribute welfare: Uniform Gini dominance in several dimensions

 \section{Uniform Gini dominance in several dimensions}

-So far, a single attribute of inequality, say income, has been examined.
-Now let $d$ attributes be under consideration, and $v$ be a weight-generating function from $V_{conc}$. $X$ denotes a random vector in $\IR^d$ depicting the distribution of $d$-variate endowments in a population.
+So far, a single attribute of welfare, say income, has been examined.
+Now consider $d$ attributes, each being desirable as a `good'.
+Let $v$ be a weight-generating function from $V_{conc}$. $\bmX$ denotes a random vector in $\IR^d$ depicting the distribution of $d$-variate endowments in a population.
 This includes the empirical case, where $\bmX$ has a distribution giving equal mass $1/n$ to $n$ points in $d$-space.
-For $\bmp\in S^{d-1}_+$ consider
+For $\bmp\in P_+= \{\bmp \in \mathbb{R}^d : \bmp\ge 0, \sum_{i=1}^n p_i =1 \}$ consider

-where $S^{d-1}_+$ is the nonnegative part of the unit sphere in $\IR^d$ and $\bmp'\bmX$ denotes the inner product. $\bmp$ may be seen as a vector of `prices', that is, relative importance weights of attributes.
+where $\bmp'\bmX$ denotes the inner product. $\bmp$ may be seen as a vector of relative `prices', that is, importance weights of attributes.
 For a given vector $\bmp$, (\ref{multrepr}) is an amount of \textit{representative `priced endowment'} or \emph{aggregate value}.
-It measures inequality in the population; the smaller this amount, the larger is inequality.
-As $v$ is concave, the measure $S(\bmp'\bmX)$ is inequality averse and always smaller or equal to mean `priced endowment' $\mu(\bmp'\bmX)$.
+It measures the welfare in the population; the larger this amount, the larger is the welfare.
+As $v$ is concave, the measure $S_v(\bmp'\bmX)$ is inequality averse and always smaller or equal to mean priced endowment $E[\bmp'\bmX]$.
 Thus, as in the single-dimensional case, the difference

-serves as a measure of inequality, and $S(\bmp'\bmX)$ is an amount of individual aggregate value that, if equally distributed, would yield the same level of welfare as the given distribution.
-E.g., if $S(\bmp'\bmX)/\mu(\bmp'\bmX)=0.9$, only 90 percent of total aggregate value would be needed for the same welfare level under equal distribution.
-Or, if $S(\bmp'\bmY)/\mu(\bmp'\bmX)=1.05$, the distribution of $\bmY$ yields a five percent welfare gain over the distribution of $\bmX$.
+serves as an absolute measure of inequality, and $S_v(\bmp'\bmX)$ is an amount of individual aggregate value that, if equally distributed, would yield the same level of welfare as the given distribution.
+E.g., if $S_v(\bmp'\bmX)/E[\bmp'\bmX]=0.9$, only 90 percent of total aggregate value would be needed for the same welfare level under equal distribution.
+Or, if $S_v(\bmp'\bmY)/S_v(\bmp'\bmX)=1.05$, the distribution of $\bmY$ yields a five percent welfare gain over the distribution of $\bmX$.
 Here, welfare is defined in terms of individual aggregate value only.
-This does include a possible substitution of attribute levels; each individual can change her/his relative levels under the condition of a given aggregate value.
+This does include a possible substitution of attribute levels: each individual can change her/his relative levels under the condition of a given aggregate value.

 Observe that in (\ref{multrepr}) the individual data of wellbeing is \begin{itemize} \item first aggregated {over the attributes} by an additive score, \item and then evaluated {over the population}. \end{itemize}